Learn how to build a website like Glassdoor.

 6. View profiles of companies

 Applicants should be able to see details of the company they’re considering applying to.
 You can offer shortened profiles displayed right on the search results page.
 This will be appreciated by many.
-If you’re making a job board website like Glassdoor, it’s also good to have reviews from current or former employees of what a company is like on the inside.
+If you’re making a custom job board website like Glassdoor, it’s also good to have reviews from current or former employees of what a company is like on the inside.

 7. Apply for a vacancy and/or contact the company